 Section 5.
 Employees shall be expected to have a vehicle in good working order for day-to-day coverage.
-If the employer assigns employees stories that put their personal vehicle at risk, or that necessitate a vehicle with additional safety or handling features, the Employer shall provide a rental vehicle.
+If the employer assigns employees stories that put their personal vehicle at risk, or that necessitate a vehicle with additional safety or handling features, the employee and the Employer shall discuss the risks and the Employer may choose to provide a rental vehicle or make alternate coverage arrangements.

 Section 6.
-Within thirty (30) days after the signing of this contract the employer shall convene a Joint Safety and Health Committee with representation for Guild-represented employees, non-represented employees and management, to consider workplace safety and health conditions and problems and recommend changes in equipment or process the committee believes will improve workplace safety.
+Within thirty (30) days after the signing of this contract the employer shall convene a Joint Safety and Health Committee with representation for Guild-represented employees, nonrepresented employees and management, to consider workplace safety and health conditions and problems and recommend changes in equipment or processes the committee believes will improve workplace safety.

-Article 15: Employee integrity
+Article 15: Bylines and integrity